CAIDA/catalog-data/sources/recipe/how_to_infer_router_ASes_using_bdrmapit/README.md

 ip2as -p routeviews-rv2-20220801-0400.pfx2as.gz -r rir.prefixes -R 20220801.as-rel.txt.bz2 -c 20220801.ppdc-ases.txt.bz2 -a 20220701.as-org2info.txt.gz -P peeringdb_2_dump_2021_12_31.json -o ip2as.prefixes
 ~~~

+If you did not extract origins from RIR extended delegation files, you can ignore `-r rirprefixes` as it's optional flag.
 More information about this step can be found [here](https://alexmarder.github.io/ip2as/#prefix-to-as).
 [4]

 **Interpreting Result**